lelou6666/nimbus-docs/cloudinitd/quickstart.rst

       -l LOGLEVEL, --loglevel=LOGLEVEL
                             Controls the level of detail in the log file : {debug
                             | info | warn | error}
-      -c, --noclean         Do not delete the database, only relevant for the terminate command
+      -s, --logstack        Log stack trace information (extreme debug level) -c, --noclean         Do not delete the database, only relevant for the terminate command
+      -k, --kill            This option only applies to the iceage command.
+When on it will terminate all VMs started with IaaS associated with this run to date.
+This should be considered an extreme measure to prevent IaaS resource leaks.
+      -o OUTPUT, --output=OUTPUT
+                            Create an json document which describes the application and write it to the associated file.
+                            Relevant for boot and status
+      -g GLOBALVAR, --globalvar=GLOBALVAR
+                            Add a variable to global variable space -G GLOBALVARFILE, --globalvarfile=GLOBALVARFILE
+                            Add a file to global variable space

 Create a launch plan